 - A licensed speech/language therapist assesses individual ability to communicate utilizing different means of technology

 - Upon evaluation, appropriate devices are selected and persons served and caregivers are trained on how to communicate using the augmentative device, as well as how to integrate it with other equipment

 - Technology may include, but is not limited to, picture/object symbols, cause/effect toys, one-hit voice output devices and both low-tech and high-tech communication devices

 - A licensed physical or occupational therapist evaluates individuals over several sessions to determine appropriate mobility aids for functioning and assistance with daily activities

 - Trials of both low-tech and high-tech devices help determine appropriate aids that will enhance self-care and fine motor skills

 - Technology may include wheelchairs, gait trainers, dynamic standers and other equipment to maximize posture and/or comfort, as well as grips, adaptive utensils, grab bars, seats, chairs and other apparatus to enhance independence

-*This facet of Assistive Technology and Therapy programming for adults is currently limited to clients accessing Vocational and Residential Programming at UCP.
-Any child ages 0-22 may apply for these services.
+*This facet of Assistive Technology and Therapy programming for adults is currently limited to clients in our OakLeaf programs.
+Any child ages birth to 22 may apply for these services.